mlc-ai/blog/_posts/2023-05-08-bringing-hardware-accelerated-language-models-to-android-devices.md

 The cornerstone of our solution is machine learning compilation (MLC), which we leverage to efficiently deploy AI models.
  - We effectively reused the same ML compilation pipeline for overall model ingestion, fusion and memory planning.
  - We leveraged TensorIR, and our automatic optimization stack of TVM unity to generate and optimize specific GPU kernels for Adreno GPU on the snapdragon chip via generating OpenCL kernels.
- - Thanks to the python first development flow, we can productively iterate on model weight encoding, decoding and kernel computation to get reasonably good performance out of the LLM.
+ - Thanks to the python first development flow, we can productively iterate on model weight quantization, dequantization and kernel computation to get reasonably good performance out of the LLM.

 Our solution provides a good harness to further optimize more models on android hardware backends.
 We believe there are still a lot of opportunities but it is amazing how far we can go in one week’s effort.
 We would love to work with the open source community to bring further optimizations via ML compilation.